Peet's Coffee

-Peet's Coffee is a San Francisco Bay Area-based specialty coffee roaster and retailer owned by Dutch multinational coffee and tea company JDE Peet's.
+Peet's Coffee is a San Francisco Bay Area-based specialty coffee roaster and retailer owned by Keurig Dr Pepper.

 Founded in 1966 by Alfred Peet in Berkeley, California, Peet's introduced the United States to its darker roasted Arabica coffee in blends including French roast and grades appropriate for espresso drinks.
 Peet's offers freshly roasted beans, brewed coffee and espresso beverages, as well as bottled cold brew.
 Peet's coffee is sold in over 14,000 grocery stores across the United States.

 As of November 2021, the company had 200 stores in the United States.